Will Weeds Grow through Your Artificial Grass?

 You may have blown the “petals” off a dandelion as you make a wish, but you may not realize that you’ve scattered seeds.
 This is how many weeds spread, carried by animals, clothing, or drifting in the air, ultimately landing on the infill where they begin to grow.
 These weeds grow from the top and are challenging to prevent.

-On the other hand, if you neglect regular maintenance of your turf, soil, and mulch may accumulate on top of the artificial grass, leading to the growth of weeds.
+If you neglect regular maintenance of your turf, soil, and mulch may accumulate on top of the artificial grass, leading to the growth of weeds.

 How can you prevent the future growth of weeds?